sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the request right before it is sent.
 Ky will make no further changes to the request after this.
 The hook function receives a state object with the normalized request, options, and retry count.
-You could, for example, modify the `request.headers` here.
+You could, for example, modify `request.headers` here.

 The `retryCount` is always `0`, since `beforeRequest` hooks run once before retry handling begins.